cabinets

 Cleaning and Preventing Stains

-Regular cleaning protects your investment in kitchen cabinets.
-Natural wood finishes need gentle cleaners that won’t damage the finish, while laminate cabinets handle stronger cleaning solutions.
+Regular cleaning helps protect the investment you’ve made in kitchen cabinets.
+Gentle cleaners are required to clean natural wood finishes so that they don’t damage the finish, but laminate cabinets are harder wearing and can take stronger cleaning solutions.

-For natural wood kitchen cabinets, use cleaners specifically formulated for wood furniture.
-Melamine cabinets and thermofoil cabinets clean easily with standard household cleaners.
-The smooth surface of these cabinet materials wipes clean without special products.
+For natural wood kitchen cabinets, use a cleaner especially formulated for wood finishes.
+Melamine cabinets and thermofoil cabinets can be cleaned with standard household cleaners.
+The smooth surface of these materials wipes down easily without any special products.

 Repairing Scratches and Wear